djpr1me/djpr1me/README.md

 Being the head of a product is like a swiss army knife you should understand and penetrate every process around you, to be half a programmer, database analyst, UX engineer, designer, software tester, and end-user.

 Last 5 years I built healthcare startups using NLP, AI technologies, a rule-based decision support system, and FHIR API.
 Before this was involved in creation of the PowerLinage tool (iOS/cloud app) for genetic counselors and genetic labs, lately acquired by Invitae Corporation (and became [Family History Tool](https://familyhistory.invitae.com/)) and Aluna Health habit builder/health tracker mobile app.
-Launching traffic management tool and
+Launching traffic management tool and took part in 20+ projects.
 I am independent, responsible, very flexible, and fast pacing, my every day consists of learning something new, adapting my/team's plans based on new inputs and feedback with continuous improvement of the development process.

 **Skills and experiences:**